bosonnetwork/Boson.Docs/getting-started/boson-protocol/README.md

     visible: true
 ---

-# Carrier Protocol
+# Boson Protocol

-## Kademlia DHT

-Kademlia DHT is a distributed hash table designed for decentralized peer-to-peer networks by Petar Maymounkov and David Mazières in 2002.
-It specifies the structure of the network and the exchange of information through node lookups.
-Kademlia DHT nodes communicate with each other using UDP.
-Each DHT node is identified by a node ID, and the Kademlia algorithm uses this ID to locate other nodes or values.
-You can learn more about Kademlia DHT on [Wikipedia](https://en.wikipedia.org/wiki/Kademlia).

-The distributed nature of Kademia requires each node to maintain a mapping of a subset of the nodes on the network in its own routing table.
-This feature makes the network highly resistant to denial-of-service attacks and the loss of a group of nodes, as the protocol simply routes around the unavailable nodes.
-Therefore, it creates resilience against attacks, downtime, and central points of failure.

-Due to the aforementioned advantages, Kademia DHT has been widely used in projects such as Bittorrent, Ethereum, IPFS, and Swarm.
-Carrier has also decided to integrate it as the underlying DHT network so that Carrier can be a fully decentralized, reliable communication platform.

-## Carrier Network
+## The Boson Network

-Carrier is a fully decentralized and peer-to-peer encrypted communication platform that uses Kademlia DHT as its underlying network.
-A suite of protocols has been implemented to facilitate communication among nodes.
-These protocols include addressing and propagating nodes, values, and peer entities.
-Below is a list of the basic protocols currently supported by Carrier:
+The Boson Network stands as a fully decentralized, peer-to-peer encrypted communication platform, employing Kademlia DHT as its foundational network infrastructure.
+A comprehensive suite of protocols has been meticulously implemented to foster seamless communication among nodes.
+These protocols encompass the addressing and propagation of nodes, values, and peer entities through the entire Network.
+The following is a compilation of primitive protocols outlined in the initial standard specification supported:

 * ping
 * find\_node